 Use your eye muscle to find an interesting viewpoint, and remember the camera is only a tool to capture what the eyes see.

 STEP 6: Frame First, Then Snap!

-Your phone is different from a Pro camera who has several lenses at his disposal.
-The moment you zoom in on an object you are basically pre-cropping your photo.
+Your phone is different from a Pro camera that has several lenses at its disposal.
+The moment you zoom in on an object you are pre-cropping your photo.
 Try to avoid that, and instead tap your phone screen to focus on your focal point.

 STEP 7: Draw The Viewer’s Eye (Leading Lines)

 “Leading lines” remember this term!
 Photo composition has several principles, leading lines is one of those principles you can adapt.
 It’s mainly used to draw the viewers’ attention to a single point.
 Peoples’ eyes are naturally drawn to lines whether it’s vertical, horizontal, or parallel.
 This technique will help you add motion to your frame.

 A photo with depth will emit warmth and will engage with the viewer’s senses.
 At certain times when taking photos of a far or med distant object it may appear as flat, but adding another object to the frame at a different distance will create layers.
 Thus, those layers will create depth.

 Placing objects on a different dimension in your frame is what creates layers.